MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-r-services-windows-install.md

 * For Windows authentication: You might need to configure an ODBC data source on the data science client that specifies the instance name and other connection information.
 For more information, see [ODBC data source administrator](https://docs.microsoft.com/sql/odbc/admin/odbc-data-source-administrator).

-## Next steps
+## Suggested optimizations

-After you have verified that the script-execution feature works in SQL Server, you can run R commands from SQL Server Management Studio, Visual Studio Code, or any other client that can send T-SQL statements to the server.
-Before doing so, you might want to make some changes to the system configuration to support heavy use of machine learning, or add new R packages.

-This section lists some common optimizations and learning activities for machine learning.
+Now that you have everything working, you might also want to optimize the server to support machine learning, or install pretrained models.

 ### Add more worker accounts

 If you think you might use R heavily, or if you expect many users to be running scripts concurrently, you can increase the number of worker accounts that are assigned to the Launchpad service.
-For more information, see [Modify the user account pool for SQL Server Machine Learning Services](modify-the-user-account-pool-for-sql-server-r-services.md).
+For more information, see [Modify the user account pool for SQL Server Machine Learning Services](../r/modify-the-user-account-pool-for-sql-server-r-services.md).

 ### <a name="bkmk_optimize"></a>Optimize the server for external script execution